SFH-Foundation/sfhfoundation/docs/index.md

 2. [Audio](https://sfhfoundation.com) - Various recordings of the Shaykh's talks
 3. [Newsletter](https://sfhfoundation.substack.com) - Our community newsletter

+The only contact we have with Allah is now.
+Yesterday is of no use and we don’t know if we will be here tomorrow or not.
+The only gift we have is the present moment.
+If the moment is fully and utterly treasured then we are at the gateway of eternity.

 This site is the core of SFH Foundation.
 Our knowledge is open source and hosted on GitHub which means that anyone has the ability to contribute.
 The goal is to make sure the information is available, clear, concise and up to date.

 ## Contribution Guidelines